Deabute/plan-client/README.md

-# Plan Beta (Working codename)
+# Time Intent Beta

 Busy?
 Tell your time where it goes.

 Work hard without sacrificing the finer points of life.

-"Plan" is a tool for budgeting your personal time with abilities to task track with timekeeping.
+Time Intent is a tool for setting intentions for your time armed with the tools to fulfill those intentions.
+Prioritize, organize, track, budget and give times to accomplish intents.

 ## Problems that might lead one to use this tool